helmuthdu/uui/README.md

-# Archlinux Ultimate Install Script
+# Ubuntu Ultimate Install Script

 Install and configure archlinux has never been easier!